-5.4214.
+- 5.12.
 As elected representatives, all members of the Council have a duty to citizens to protect the Council from all forms of abuse.
-This is done through this policy, compliance with the Councillors' Code of Conduct as prepared by the Standards Commission for Scotland, the Council's Financial Regulations and Contract Standing Orders, and relevant legislation.

-Commission, the Council's Financial Regulations and Standing Orders, and relevant legislation.

-5.4315.
-The adequacy and effectiveness of the Council's financial systems is also independently monitored and assessed annually by the Council's External Auditors, and the audit reports confirming the outcome of the audits are scrutinised by the Elected Members.

-5.1415.
-The Council is an active member of the National Anti-Fraud Network (NAFN) and liaises closely with other public sector bodies and anti-fraud professionals to share up to-date information and knowledge regarding common fraud risks.
+This is done through this policy, compliance with the Councillors' Code of Conduct as prepared by the Standards Commission, the Council's Financial Regulations and Standing Orders, and relevant legislation. - 5.13.
+The adequacy and effectiveness of the Council's financial systems is also independently monitored and assessed annually by the Council's External Auditors. - 5.14.
+The Council is an active member of the National Anti-Fraud Network (NAFN) and liaises closely with other public sector bodies and anti-fraud professionals to share up-to-date information and knowledge regarding common fraud risks.